 When you use taxis in certain countries like Argentina, try and pay in small notes.
 Taxi drivers have been known to take large bills and covertly swap it with a fake from their pocket.
 They then return the fake saying something like “This is a fake.
 You need to pay with a real note.”

 In many countries you can now avoid the possibility of many potential taxi scams.
-Uber is now available in over 80 countries and if you’ve never used the service you can sign up here and receive $20 credit towards your first ride in the US.
-In some countries where there isn’t Uber, other apps are available so do your research and avoid the possibility of taxi scams involving cash payments!
+Uber is now available in over 80 countries.
+In some countries where Uber is not available, there are other apps available.
+So do your research and avoid the possibility of taxi scams involving cash payments!

 The Twilight Zone Currency Exchange Shop in Sofia, Bulgaria